ismet94/furniture-shop/README.md

 Loads of hours put into the website I started off with a grid structure layout this would help for future references concerning the responsiveness.
 Each tag had certain properties to abide by, by this, the code added up to 2000+ code I then resolved this by adding in mixins.scss file which removed alot of my redundancy.
 Next step was to figure out a way to make the page feel professional so instead of having several odd colours I then turned to more subtle colours and kept it consist throught.
 Seeing that the website is aimed at a futuristic look the colours I chose, remained modern and easy.
+For my Lookbook the task was too create a masonry grid by this i used the grid system and then spaned each image to size the next step was to add a gallery slider for this I chose the lighbox slider which incorporated javascripting.

 The final step was to make my website responsive so as said above using the grid sturcture layout helped me lay each section under each other or alter the current columns and rows to site in the desired position...
 Next is functionality...
 JS Here I come...